2021 Annual Report

 Medicaid Coverage of Obesity Treatment

 Our state-by-state analysis of 2017 Medicaid coverage for obesity prevention and treatment has continued to be used to increase access to preventive services, nutritional counseling, pharmaceutical therapy, and bariatric surgery.
-Our article, “Coverage for Obesity Prevention and Treatment Services: Analysis of Medicaid and State Employee Health Insurance Programs” was published in Obesity in December 2018.
+Our article, “Coverage of obesity prevention and treatment in state Medicaid and state employee health insurance plans,” was published in Obesity in December 2018.
 In addition to the published findings, we developed an interactive map that provides easy state-to-state comparisons.
 The map includes state adult obesity and diabetes rates, coverage specifics in Medicaid, and printable state fact sheets.

 Weigh In Guide

-Thank you for your active engagement and support of STOP Obesity Alliance in 2021.
+Thank you for your active engagement and support of the STOP Obesity Alliance in 2023.
 We look forward to continuing our partnership and working together in the year to come.

 Appendix A